JosephLenton/axum-test/README.md

 ```

 A `TestServer` enables you to run an Axum service with a mocked network,
-or on a random port with real network reqeusts.
+or on a random port with real network requests.
 In both cases allowing you to run multiple servers, across multiple tests, all in parallel.